Creating Space

 “Ecuadorians… sleep peacefully surrounded by roaring volcanoes, they live

-poor among incomparable riches
+poor among incomparable riches and they become happy listening to sad music.”

 —Alexander von Humboldt, German explorer, circa 1800s